hobodrifterdavid/open-ventilator/README.md

 # open-ventilator

 Please see Johnny Lee’s ventilator project (the video gives a great overview): https://github.com/jcl5m1/ventilator).
+That is a $50 USD ventilator.
 It's a working starting point.

-The idea here is to create a more flexible and robust device that could be suitable for production in quantity.
+The idea here is a make a better $50 ventilator: a more flexible and robust device that could be suitable for production in quantity.
 A ventilator with a microcontroller, airflow and pressure sensors, and a digitally controlled blower, can potentially perform any ventilation ‘mode’.

 There are plenty of good ventilator designs.
 There are many manufacturers of simpler ventilators (still $thousands) that could increase their output for a couple of weeks.
 (ICU ventilators probably have complex supply chains, and the tooling may not be set up for high-rate production.)